igorbrigadir/ishkurs-guide-dataset/README.md

 ## Contributing:

-If you make something with this let me know.
+If you make something with this, or find it useful, let me know.